Avayabhay/ChatApp/README.md

     For Real-Time messaging, whenever we send a message, we will emit a newMessage event to the receiver.
 Also we will create a new hook that take the new message and add it to the messages in the zustand store.
 This is automatically update the chats

+    Now we will shake the new message.
+So if we get a new message we will add css to shake or vibrate the message.
+Refer to the CSS for this.

+    Now we add a notification sound when we get new messages.
+Refer the code.
+    Note: in usEffect we cleant he socket.off(newMessage) event, if we dont do so then we might run into problems like we might hear notification sound as many times as there are users